 If you love Cheesecake as much as I do, please write a 5 star review and be sure to share on Facebook and Pinterest!
-If you want to stay updated on new recipes sign up for my monthly newsletter and join my Facebook Group!
+If you want to stay updated on new recipes sign up for my newsletter and join my Facebook Group!

 If you love cheesecakes you’ll love these other decadent recipes too!